Key takeaways

 AdSense Review Timeline and Expectations

 AdSense review can be quick, but it is not instant for every site.
 Google says reviews usually take a few days, and some cases can take two to four weeks.
-During this period, keep your site stable.
-Do not remove trust pages, break navigation, block crawlers, or change the whole theme repeatedly.

 It is fine to publish more helpful content while waiting.
 It is not fine to add copied posts, fake traffic, or risky ad networks just because you are impatient.
 Treat the review period as a quality-improvement window.